 - How to tell stories and use research to derive real impact.

-You can ask Noah about:
+You can ask Rachael about:

 Jim is frequently distracted by “squirrels” while leading TheCR Network, sales, marketing and bean counting.